aehrc/pathling/site/docs/configuration.md

 Pathling is distributed in two forms: as a JAR file, and a Docker image.
 The easiest way to configure Pathling is through environment variables.

-If for whatever reason environment variables are problematic for your deployment, Pathling can be also configured in a variety of other ways as supported by the Spring Boot framework (see
+If environment variables are problematic for your deployment, Pathling can be also configured in a variety of other ways as supported by the Spring Boot framework (see
 [Spring Boot Reference Documentation: Externalized Configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config))
+.

 ## Configuration variables